 All the steps in the process are outlined in the Washington DOH License Application Packet.
 Please pay special attention to the “Requirements Checklist for New Graduates” page, and be sure to check in frequently on the DOH website in the event last-minute changes are made to the process.

-State pharmacist application – complete the “Pharmacist by Exam for New Graduates” and submit along with a non‐refundable application fee.
+Complete the “Pharmacist by Exam for New Graduates” and submit along with a non‐refundable application fee.
 AIDS Education – as part of the curricular requirements of CPPS, all new Graduates automatically meet the 7-credit requirement.

 It will take approximately three weeks for the Washington DOH to process your application, so we recommend you send as many of the required documents together in a single packet if mailing application materials.